FREE Shipping On All Orders

 Chemicals Used In Butcher Paper Vs. Kraft Paper

-Although the kraft process gives the maximum strength to both papers, nonetheless there are certain chemicals applied to butcher paper to enhance its functionality and resistant nature.
-The chemicals used in both the papers are as follows:
+Although the kraft process gives the maximum strength to both papers, there are certain chemicals applied to butcher paper to enhance its functionality and resistant nature.
+The chemicals used in both papers are as follows:

 Butcher Paper